techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

 ## Plot pixel graphics

 The mosaic graphics set (G1) uses characters with 6 pixels.
-The `plot` and `plotPoints` methods allow you draw individual pixels and the required characters will be calculated.
+The [`plot()`](#plot-graphiccolnum-graphicrownum) and [`plotPoints()`](#plotpoints-graphiccolnum-graphicrownum-numpixelsperrow-pixelsarray) methods allow you draw individual pixels and the required characters will be derived.
+You will need to activate graphics mode on each row first using the necessary attribute, using [`Attributes.charFromGraphicColour()`](/teletext-attributes#attributes-charfromgraphiccolour-colour) or the control code character directly.

 ### plot(graphicColNum, graphicRowNum)

 Plots a pixel.
 The coordinates are from (0, 0) to (79, 74).
 The origin is the top-left.
-Note this uses a different coordinate scheme than methods like `writeBytes()`, which refer to the character cell rows and columns.
+Note this uses a different coordinate scheme than methods like [`writeBytes()`](#writebytes-colnum-rownum-lines), which refer to the character cell rows and columns.
 For performance, there is no range checking, so the display will crash if you try to plot outside of the range.
 The page display is not updated.
-You can force an update with `updateDisplay()`.
+You can force an update with [`updateDisplay()`](#updatedisplay).

 This generates a 2x3 mosaic (sextant) character corresponding to the character cell in the page model that you're plotting to.
 Existing mosaics in the cell are modified to plot the pixel.
 If characters with codes 0x0 to 0x1f are in the target cell, these are unchanged so that spacing atributes are preserved, and the plot has no effect.
 If characters with codes 0x40 to 0x5f are at the character position you're plotting to, this is cleared first.

-To use this, you will first need to set graphics mode for the row by writing a graphic spacing attribute, for example by using `writeByte()` and `Attributes.charfromGraphicColour(colour)`.
+To use this, you will first need to set graphics mode for the row by writing a graphic spacing attribute, for example by using [`writeByte()`](#writebyte-colnum-rownum-byte-withupdate) and [`Attributes.charFromGraphicColour()`](/teletext-attributes#attributes-charfromgraphiccolour-colour).

 ### plotPoints(graphicColNum, graphicRowNum, numPixelsPerRow, pixelsArray)

 Plots multiple pixels, with the top left origin of (`graphicColNum`, `graphicRowNum`) and `numPixelsPerRow`.
-This internally calls `plot()`.
+This internally calls [`plot()`](#plot-graphiccolnum-graphicrownum).
 The top-left coordinates are (0, 0) to (79, 74).
 As with `plot()`, existing spacing attributes are not overridden, and the display is not updated.
-You can force an update ewith `updateDisplay()`.
+You can force an update ewith [`updateDisplay()`](#updatedisplay).
 Unlike `plot()`, `plotPoints()` does range checking to ensure the plotted pixels fit on the display.

 `numPixelsPerRow` is the number of pixels for each row in the `pixelsArray`.

 `pixelsArray` is an array of bytes.
 Each byte represents a pixel.
 If its value is 255 then a point is plotted.
 If it's not 255, the point is unplotted.
 (This is intended to be easy to generate from some other bitmap pixel source).

-To use this, you will first need to set graphics mode for each text row by writing a graphic spacing attribute, for example by using `writeByte()` and  `Attributes.charfromGraphicColour(colour)`.
+To use this, you will first need to set graphics mode for the row by writing a graphic spacing attribute, for example by using [`writeByte()`](#writebyte-colnum-rownum-byte-withupdate) and [`Attributes.charFromGraphicColour()`](/teletext-attributes#attributes-charfromgraphiccolour-colour).

 ## Remote-control like functions

 ### toggleReveal()

 Toggles reveal on or off to show or hide concealed characters.
 The initial state is to conceal, and the reveal state is reset to concealed on API calls which update the page, set the character set (when `withUpdate` is true) or set the level.
-See also the `ttx.reveal` event.
+See also the [`ttx.reveal`](/teletext-event-api) event.

 ### toggleMixMode()

 Toggle mixed display mode on or off.
-See also the `ttx.mix` event.
+See also the [`ttx.mix`](/teletext-event-api) event.
+In broadcast teletext, this shows the TV picture with the teletext page characters superimposed on top.
+For this package, it makes the background transparent so that whatever you placed behind the `<div>` will be displayed.

 ### toggleBoxMode()

 Toggles boxed display mode on or off.
-See also the `ttx.subtitlemode` event.
+See also the [`ttx.subtitlemode`](/teletext-event-api) event.
+In broadcast teletext, the broadcaster decides whether boxed mode is displayed or not, which is used for subtitles and newsflash pages.
+In boxed mode, only characters within the boxed area are displayed, with the rest of the screen showing the TV picture.
+For this package, it makes the background transparent so that whatever you placed behind the `<div>` will be displayed.

 ## Screen methods

 ### clearScreen(withUpdate)

 Clears the screen.  `withUpdate` is an optional boolean, default is `true`.
 When `true`, the page is cleared immediately.
 When `false` the page model is cleared but the display is not updated.
-In that case, the screen is cleared the next time you call a function which updates the display, such as `setPageRows`.
+In that case, the screen is cleared the next time you call a function which updates the display, such as [`setPageRows()`](#setpagerows-strings).

 ### updateDisplay()

 Force an update of the display.
-This is useful in certain cases where the page model has been updated and the display is not automatically updated, for example with `plot()`.
+This is useful in certain cases where the page model has been updated and the display is not automatically updated, for example with [`plot()`](#plot-graphiccolnum-graphicrownum).

 ### showTestPage(pageName)

 4 test pages are built-in.
 This displays a test page.
-Without the pageName, this rotates through the pages every time this is called.

-If supplied, the given pageName is displayed.
+Without the `pageName`, this rotates through the pages every time this is called.
+If supplied, the given `pageName` is displayed.
 Available pages are: SPLASH, ENGINEERING, ADVERT, UK.

-The test pages were kindly supplied by https://archive.teletextarchaeologist.org/
+The test pages were kindly supplied by https://teletextarchive.com/

 ### toggleGrid()